A Self-supervised Motion Representation for Portrait Video Generation: Introduction

-Motivated by these insights, we design a universal motion representation framework coupled with a simple yet effective video generation pipeline.
-Our approach consists of two key components: First, we train a Motion Autoencoder, where an encoder compresses each facial video frame into a compact latent motion representation (1D token) using a random masking strategy.
-The diffusion-based decoder then reconstructs the target frames using reference images as inputs and semantic latent motion as conditional signals.
-Once the Motion Autoencoder is trained, we extract latent motion representations for downstream tasks.
-For portrait video generation, we train a diffusion-based generator that synthesizes latent motion sequences directly from audio inputs.
-The compact latent space enables efficient long-term temporal modeling and preserves comprehensive event information.
-During inference, we first generate motion sequences from audio and reference images, then synthesize video frames using the Motion Autoencoder’s decoder.

-The rigorous reconstruction task encourages our latent motion representation to develop strong descriptive power, effectively capturing essential information within an extremely compact space.
-Leveraging this representation, our method achieves highly natural and vivid animations, outperforming state-of-the-art methods with an FID score of 26.8 (compared to the 27.4 baseline) and achieving an 81\% win rate in realism in a user study.
+Motivated by these insights, we propose a universal motion representation framework paired with a simple yet effective video generation pipeline.
+Our approach comprises two key stages: In the first stage, we train a Motion Autoencoder in which the encoder compresses each video frame into a compact latent motion representation (1D token) using a random masking strategy.
+This encourages the model to abstract relevant semantic motion while discarding irrelevant details.
+The rectified flow-based decoder then leverages its powerful generative capabilities to fill in visual details, conditioned on the reference image and reference motion.
+In the second stage, we train a standard DiT model to directly generate motion sequences from audio and reference motions.
+Thanks to the highly compact nature of our motion representation, this process is extremely efficient.
+Our motion extraction and video generation pipeline is both simple and straightforward to generalize to other scenarios, requiring neither pretrained models nor hand-crafted human priors.
+Benefiting from the strong descriptive power of our semantic latent motion representation, our method produces highly natural and vivid animations, surpassing state-of-the-art approaches with an FID score of 26.8 (compared to a baseline of 27.4) and achieving an 81\% win rate in realism according to user studies.
+In summary, our contributions to the community include:

-Beyond these results, we further observe that even when 90\% of the video frame content (input to the motion encoder) is masked, our Motion AutoEncoder can still generate coherent and smooth videos.
-This reveals two critical insights: 1) High-level semantic information sufficiently guides video generation, 2) Video motion modeling requires less information proportion than image generation (contrasting 75\% masking ratio in MAE~\cite{mae2022}).
-Moreover, as a general framework, our Motion AutoEncoder demonstrates strong adaptability to generic videos containing limited subjects and simple motions, such as object rotations.
+\begin{enumerate}[topsep=3.5pt,itemsep=3pt,leftmargin=20pt] \item We present a new representation framework that fuses the semantic descriptive capability of self-supervised representations with the fine-grained generative fidelity of a rectified-flow model, offering a new perspective on dynamic representation.

+\item We show that the proposed representation encodes rich, complex motion cues in an compact latent space, leading to better reconstruction quality in video reconstruction tasks.

+\item We validate the effectiveness of our approach in audio-driven portrait video generation.
+Owing to the self-supervised nature of SeMo, which eliminates the need for pretrained models or manually-designed priors, our method adapts well to a wide range of challenging scenarios while maintaining strong performance. \end{enumerate}